 Once you do have a diagnosis and treatment plan, you should follow it.
 It can be challenging to keep up with regular checkups and therapy appointments, especially if factors such as work hours, transportation, and your own physical state make things difficult.
 Some treatments may be painful or uncomfortable, and medications can have unpleasant side effects.
 If any part of your treatment poses a problem, bring it to your provider's attention.
 Simply skipping appointments or stopping treatment can give the defense reason to claim your actions contributed to your symptoms rather than the defendant's actions.

 During difficult times, many people want to vent their feelings.
 However, doing so on social media can put your case at risk.
 Once you put something on the internet, no matter how strong you think your privacy settings are, defense attorneys can potentially access these materials.
 Pictures and statements can be taken out of context and used as a basis to claim that the accident happened differently from the way you state or that your injuries do not affect your life the way you say they do.

 4. Not seeking the advice of an attorney

 You may think that filing a claim with your insurance company will ensure that you get fair compensation for your financial losses.
-But insurance companies often fail to provide adequate compensation to their policy holders.
-And, when another person’s negligence caused or contributed to the accident, there may be other possible sources of compensation.
+However insurance companies often fail to provide adequate compensation to their policyholders.
+And, when another person's negligence caused or contributed to the accident, there may be other possible sources of compensation.
 An attorney can review your situation at no charge, explain your legal options, and discuss the potential value of your claim.